Guiding You Through Advanced Appeals Process

 As a woman lawyer who owns her own firm, I believe I bring nurturing and care-giving skills to my cases that many law firms do not.
 There is no cost and obligation to speak with me for a second opinion.
-For your convenience, I have offices in Indianapolis, Lafayette and Franklin.
+For your convenience, I have offices in Indianapolis.

 What Is The Social Security Appeals Council?

 The Appeals Council will review your case file and the decision of the administrative law judge.
 You also have the ability to submit additional evidence to the Appeals Council to support your claim.

 The Appeals Council can then take one of three steps:

 - Deny your request: In this case, you can file an appeal to federal district court within 60 days.